Revised January 2025

 The Nominations, Elections and Awards Committee shall nominate not less than two candidates, serving on the Board of Directors, for the office of President-Elect.

-The election shall be conducted by electronic or nonelectronic ballot from among the Full Members and Life Members of the Association prior to the annual business meeting.
+The election shall be conducted by electronic ballot from among the Full Members and Life Members of the Association prior to the annual business meeting.

 The candidate receiving a plurality vote shall be considered elected President-Elect.